Soon after the aforementioned cellulite fitting room crisis, I came to another realization: cellulite hurts.

 So in light of the widespread belief that cellulite is purely a cosmetic issue, I’m sending out this Request for Information to see how this belief corresponds with your experience of cellulite.

 Does your cellulite hurt?
 Please share your experience in the comments section below.
+Or to get started healing your cellulite right now, visit our virtual cellulite treatment rooms.

 Start healing your cellulite right now by visiting our Cellulite Treatments page.
 Please come back and let us know how it’s going along the way!